jeffchiudev/BakeryOrder.Solution/README.md

 <p align="center">Authored by Jeff Chiu</p>
 <p align="center">Updated on: 11.dec.2020</p>

-#### TODOBriefDescriptionofApp, v1.0, TODO01.01.20xx
+#### When business is booming, orders need tracking, v1.0, 18.dec.2020

 ## Description:

-Detailed description of app.
+Pierre's has been declared pastry royalty in the PNW and now that orders are coming in from the many coffee shops that blanket the city, this app was comissioned to help Pierre's keep track of orders coming in.

 ## Site link

-[Click here](https://github.com/jeffchiudev/TODOProject.Solution) to visit the site.
+[Click here](https://github.com/jeffchiudev/BakeryOrder.Solution) to visit the site.

 ## Setup/Installation Requirements: